 Top Tip: Trending songs on TikTok can change in a matter of days, make sure any audio you use is still popular

-- Use instantly recognisable assets that can be linked to your brand.
+Keep your branding intact: Use instantly recognisable assets that can be linked to your brand.
 This will create a stronger impression when users see an ad, as well as creating a link to the ad’s messaging when users begin their purchase journey.
-Make good use of your logo – it should be present in all creative.
+Make good use of your logo – it should be present in all performance creatives.

 Challenge your conventions to connect with creative

-If you’d like to hear about how we create, test, and optimise creative across every digital platform, talk to us
+Learn how we create, test, and optimise creative across every digital platform.